MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/node.md

 - Single-Page Applications (using server-side code to build a front-end app that could be served with a Node server or as static assets)
 - REST and GraphQL APIs, which have a database behind them

+### Backend and frontend

+Often applications are built with JavaScript on both the backend (server-side) and frontend.
+This is an [isomorphic](https://medium.com/capital-one-tech/why-everyone-is-talking-about-isomorphic-universal-javascript-and-why-it-matters-38c07c87905) design.
+It can mean you don't have to switch languages when working on both and you only need an engineer who can do JavaScript.

+Still, JavaScript is not beginner-friendly like Ruby or Python and also those have been doing server-side tasks a lot longer.
+So just because you _can_ use JavaScript on your backend doesn't mean you should.

+### What not to use Node for

 Node is single-threaded and so it is great for concurrency and asynchronous tasks.
 But it is not great at CPU-bound tasks like reading files or machine learning.
 So Python is a much better alternative for machine learning, leveraging its multiprocessing support (processes across CPUs).

 ## Resources